Xcertik-Realist/Aztec-full-node-install/readme.md

 sudo apt update && sudo apt upgrade -y docker-compose pull

+License

-LicenseThis script is provided as-is under the MIT License.
+This script is provided as-is under the MIT License.
 Use at your own risk.CreditsBased on the official Aztec documentation.
 Community insights from the Aztec Discord and related guides.

 For issues or contributions, please open a pull request or contact the maintainers.